Travel and Other Reimbursable Expenses – Policies and Guidelines

 - Costs relating to the NEXUS border clearing program,

 - Parking, speeding and other traffic fines under any circumstances,

 - Partner travel expenses on domestic or international trips, unless a specific business purpose is served.
 When accompanied by a partner the eligible expense is the most economical rate charged by the establishment for a single occupant,

 - Personal travel insurance,

-- Service charges (including annual fees) on personal credit cards and late payment charges (e.g. interest) on both personal credit cards and Corporate Travel Card,
+- Service charges (including annual fees) on personal credit cards and late payment charges (e.g. interest) on both personal credit cards and Corporate Travel and Hospitality Card,

 - Difference between the lowest price economy fares and business / executive class fares, unless specifically approved in accordance with this policy,